 1031 W. 34th Street, Suite 450, Los Angeles, CA 90089-9006

-Marisa Hentis is an instructor of clinical physical therapist that specializes in the performing arts.
+Dr. Marisa Hentis specializes in the performing arts.
 She sees patients clinically at USC Physical Therapy Associates at Engemann Student Health Center.
 She is board-certified by the American Board of Physical Therapy Specialities as a Orthopaedic Clinical Specialist (OCS) and a Certified Strength and Conditioning Specialist (CSCS).
 She is also CAPP-Pelvic Certified for pelvic floor disorders through the American Physical Therapy Association (APTA).
 She is currently a Nominating Committee Member for the APTA Performing Arts Special Interest Group (PASIG).
 She specializes in the treatment of variety of orthopedic diagnoses including performing artists, dancers, runners, other sports related injuries, and pelvic floor dysfunctions.

 Dr. Hentis received her Bachelor’s of Science in Exercise Science, a minor in Psychology, and concentration in Interprofessional education at Saint Louis University in Saint Louis, Missouri.
 She received Doctorate of Physical Therapy at Saint Louis University as well.
 She graduated from the Clinical Residency in Orthopaedic Physical Therapy through MGH Institute of Health Professions.